Model of Inventory Management

 Get access to EB 5 Visa Investment Projects

-Firms utilize various methods of inventory management to minimize supply and demand imbalances in the supply chain.
+Firms use various methods of inventory management to minimize supply-and-demand imbalances in the supply chain.
 Uncertain demand complicates the problem, as it can cause stockouts in which inventory is depleted and orders cannot be filled.

-Here, we discuss a model in which the inventory level is reviewed periodically, and orders are placed at regular intervals to order up to a certain base stock.
+Here, we discuss a model in which the inventory level is reviewed periodically and orders are placed at regular intervals to maintain a certain base stock.
 This policy is known as a Policy of Periodic Review, Order-Up-To Base Stock.

 Under this policy, one orders a variable quantity Q every fixed period of time p to maintain an inventory position ( Qty on hand + Qty on order ) at a predefined base stock level S, also known as the "order-up-to level."
-The base stock level S is determined by calculating the quantity needed between the time the order is placed and the time that the next period's order is received and adding a quantity of safety stock to allow for variation in the demand.
+The base stock level S is determined by calculating the quantity needed between the time the order is placed and the time the next period's order is received, and adding a quantity of safety stock to allow for demand variation.

 The time between the placing of the order and the receiving of the next period's order is the sum of the review period p and the replenishment lead time l (lowercase L).
-The demand per unit of time, μ, is multiplied by the time between order placement and the next period's order arrival ( p + l ) to determine the expected quantity to be sold.
-The safety stock depends upon the variability in the demand and the desired order fill rate.
+The demand per unit of time, μ, is multiplied by the time between the order placement and the next period's order arrival (p + l) to determine the expected quantity to be sold.
+The safety stock depends on demand variability and the desired order fill rate.

-To calculate the safety stock, first calculate the standard loss function, designated as L(z).
+To calculate the safety stock, first compute the standard loss function, L(z).
 This function is dependent on the values of the desired fill rate f, the demand μ and its standard deviation σ, the time between orders p, and the replenishment lead time l :

 L(z) = ( 1 - f ) µ p / σ ( p + l )1/2